ourlifeloop/marketing/src/cms/training-faqs/how-do-i-add-a-picture-to-my-profile.md

 ---
-question: How do I Add a Picture to my Profile?
+question: How do I add a picture to my profile?
 answer: >-
   To begin, login to your LifeLoop account.